evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part3/Beginner-Tutorial-Utilities.md

 ```

-What happens here is that we create a new test-class `TestUtils` that inherits from `BaseEvenniaTest`.
+What happens here is that we create a new test-class `TestUtils` that inherits from `EvenniaTest`.
 This inheritance is what makes this a testing class.

 ```{important}